Aashiqui (2022 film): Development

-Story of this film was written by Khesari Lal Yadav during Covid-19 lockdown.
+Story of this film was written by Khesari Lal Yadav during the COVID-19 lockdown.

 Casting

 Amrapali Dubey was chosen for the role against Khesari Lal Yadav.
 Later the name of Shruti Rao also announced.

 Filming

-The Principal photography commenced on 5 March 2021 in Allahabad.
+Principal photography commenced on 5 March 2021 in Allahabad.

-Marketing

-The first look of the film released on 21 October 2021.
-The trailer of the film released on 24 October 2021 on YouTube.

 Music

 Soundtrack of the film is produced by Om Jha and Arya Sharma while Shyam Dehati and Vijay Chauhan wrote the lyrics.

 Release

 The film released on 4 March 2020 across India.